 A 2-4 years waiting period is imposed on conditions like hernias, haemorrhoids, chronic kidney disease, etc.

 A pre-existing disease (PED) is defined by the IRDAI as any medical condition that has been identified or treated within four years of purchasing health insurance.
-PEDs usually have a waiting period of 2-4 years.
+PEDs usually have a waiting period of up to 3 years, as per the latest IRDAI guidelines.

 Choosing A Hospital Room Beyond Your Eligibility